Community Action Food Bank

 According to the 2016 Community Action of Nebraska State and Regional Report, 1 in 3 individuals reported issues with affordable utilities, food, and clothing.
 Food deserts continue to be a pressing need in our rural areas where there are few to no local grocery stores for a considerable distance.

 With this in mind, Community Action Partnership of Mid-Nebraska is excited to launch our Mobile Produce Pantry in Buffalo County.
-This initiative is in partnership with Food Bank for the Heartland with funding support through Walmart, the Community Services Block Grant, and Kearney Area Community Foundation.
+This initiative is in partnership with Feeding America – Food Bank for the Heartland with funding support through the Walmart Foundation, the Community Services Block Grant, and Kearney Area Community Foundation.
 The Mobile Produce Pantry will utilize our refrigerated truck to travel to various Buffalo County communities providing fresh produce to families and seniors in need at no charge.

-The first Mobile Produce Pantry will be in Kearney on July 18th at our Food Bank location at 114 East 11th Street.
+The first Mobile Produce Pantry was held in Kearney on July 18th at our Food Bank location at 114 East 11th Street.
+We served 158 Households with 437 Individuals and distributed 3,589 lbs of produce and 1,264 lbs of donated items for local grocery stores.

 Who we are: